Sapana2512/AutomationExercise/README.md

 # AutomationExercise Project

-Test Scenarios and Cases
+## Test Scenarios and Cases
+The automation tests cover the following scenarios:
-User registration , login and delete
+- User registration , login and delete

-Testing Approach and Design Patterns
+##Testing Approach and Design Patterns
-Page Object Model (POM)
+- Page Object Model (POM)

-Technologies Used
+##Technologies Used
-Playwright with java TestNG
+-Playwright with java TestNG